ABRG-Models/Stalefish/README.md

 ## Download Stalefish
 The quickest way to try Stalefish is to install a pre-built image.
 For help building Stalefish (which is not difficult), see below in 'Building Stalefish'.
 ### Mac
-To install on Mac OS, download the **Stalefish.dmg** file from one of our releases on https://github.com/ABRG-Models/Stalefish
+To install on Mac OS, download the **Stalefish.dmg** file from https://github.com/ABRG-Models/Stalefish/releases/
 ### Linux
 We've packaged Stalefish for Linux using 'snap'.
 This is a way to make apps available to many different distributions of Linux.
 If you have snapd installed on your system (it comes pre-installed in Ubuntu), you can install Stalefish with
 ```